Earthshot-Labs/earthshot_model_utils/README.md

 wood density:
 - consider more carefully how default SD of WD for n=1 is returned (now it's the mean SD of WD across the region).
 We don't want it to be 0 because it could be used to track uncertainty in the future.
 But the current default SD(WD) could be misleading because it's biased to what appeared in the literature?
+- what other wood density databases are there?
+Include wood density in our custom DB?

+research (quality flags):
+- when do UNR and ANR converge?
+- what is the reasonable time to 90% of max?
+- what is the maximum growth rate (slope) for any given location?

+agroforestry:
+- models specific to agroforestry systems

+intervention-specific:
+- effect of different species mixes
+- effect of interventions (e.g. irrigation, weeding, fertilizer, soil ammendments, soil tilling, ...)
+- effect of planting density (when does high planting density converge with other curves? max biomass would be the same regardless)